thenodon/gonb/README.md

 for team is Editor.
 - Team member lifecycle in the same way as for users in organization
 - Manage permission for user with Grafana Admin (instance admin) rights.
 Default is false.
+- Create folders and one level of subfolder.
+Top folders and subfolders can have different permissions for teams.

 # Argument passing
 The only way to pass arguments to gonb is by environment variables.
 Each provider must define their own and